notnullgames/pntr-font/README.md

 ## other fonts

 pntr already has support for bm & tty fonts.
-This library is meant to work well with those, and it should all be fairly seemless, for the user-perspective.
+This library is meant to work well with those, and it should all be fairly seamless, for the user-perspective.

 ### bmfont